Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 Unit: 27th North Carolina Infantry

-He was wounded in the leg and captured in action on 17 September 1862.
+He was wounded in the thigh with compound fracture and captured in action on 17 September 1862.

-He was hospitalized in Frederick, MD.
-He was exchanged on 2 May 1863 at City Point, VA. and was discharged on disability on 15 August 1864.
+His leg was amputated and he was admitted to the US Army General Hospital in Frederick, MD on 27 October.
+He was transferred for exchange on 27 April 1863 and exchanged on 2 May at City Point, VA.
+He was discharged on disability on 15 August 1864.

 [In 1882] Mr. Willie T. Patterson, an experienced bookkeeper, and of rare business talent, entered on the duties of Bursar [of the University of North Carolina], with intelligent zeal which had no impairment by the loss of a leg at Sharpsburg.
 Although a private in the Confederate Army he was generally called Major Patterson.

-Basic information from Wilson1.
-Some detail from the US Park Service's Soldiers and Sailors Database.
-Service data from the Roster2.
+Basic casualty information from Wilson.1 His service from the Roster 2 and and his Compiled Service Records,3 online from fold3.
+Further wound and hospital details from the Patient List.4 Personal details from family genealogists and the US Census of 1860-1900.
 The quote above from Kemp P. Battle's History of the University of North Carolina (1912), Volume II [electronic edition from UNC].
-Life dates from his gravesite on Findagrave.
+His gravesite is on Findagrave.
 Patterson's first name is less commonly listed as William.

 Notes